ESL Debate Topic: Algorithmic Bias

 This debate originated from concerns about the impartiality of algorithms used in various contexts, such as recruitment processes, loan approvals, and predictive policing.
 The potential impacts of biased algorithms are extensive and can reinforce societal inequalities, perpetuate discrimination, and undermine trust in technological systems.

-See also ESL Debate Topic: Social Media Influence
+See also ESL Debate Topic: Carbon Tax

 Visual Aids